rschristopher/ischristtrue.com/src/modern-views/free-will.md

  (known by the mnemonic acronym TULIP).

 And exactly as the condemnation of Pelagianism resulted in the emergence of semi-Pelagianism, the condemnation of Remonstrant Arminianism led inevitably to a rationalistic Arminianism.
-Im the century after Dort there was a migration away from strict monergism but not stopping at rational Arminianism, instead it inevitably produced
+In the century after Dort there was a migration away from strict monergism but not stopping at rational Arminianism, instead it inevitably produced
  [deism](https://en.wikipedia.org/wiki/Deism),
  itself a stepping stone into the postmodern malaise and meaning crisis.
 As a result, and as astute Calvinists have maintained, any view that takes away from the complete sovereignty of God (and irresistable grace) inevitably leads to  deism, naturalism, and ultimately to what